CambriaSolutions/wordpress-chatframe-plugin/README.txt

 == Installation ==
 1. Upload `cambria-chatframe.php` to the `/wp-content/plugins` directory
-2. Activate the plugin through the \‘Plugins\’ menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress

 == Customization ==

 ### Incorporation the chatbot itself
 This plugin is designed to work with a [ Dialogflow ](https://dialogflow.com/docs) agent.
 The communication requires two web-hooks, one to communicate with the chat window, and one to communicate with the agent.
 Both URI/'s are set in `public/app/src/App.js` as `dfWebhookOptions`
 * `eventUrl` = dialogflow web-hook
 * `textUrl` = function to send the user request from our chat frame to the web hook

-Once these are populated under `dfWebhookOptions` they are passed to our window as a prop.

 ### Styling the chat frame
 The following attributes are customizable in `public/app/src/App.js`